PeterWone/Antipodean/spike/treadmill-8-getting-off.md

 *FADE IN: University lecture hall.
 DR. CHEN stands before a large whiteboard covered with interconnected diagrams showing the rise and fall patterns of Egypt, Rome, China, and other civilizations.*

 **DR. CHEN:** So we've seen the pattern repeated across millennia and continents.
-Egypt, Rome, China, Spain, Britain—different cultures, different eras, but the same fundamental trajectory. *(gestures to diagrams)* Success breeds centralization, centralization enables separation of benefit from consequence, and that separation eventually destroys the strategic capabilities that created the success in the first place.
+Egypt, Rome, China, Spain, Britain—different cultures, different eras, but the same fundamental trajectory. *(gestures to diagrams)* Success breeds centralisation, centralisation enables separation of benefit from consequence, and that separation eventually destroys the strategic capabilities that created the success in the first place.

 *She draws connecting lines between the civilization diagrams.*